Ada-Developers-Academy/core-unit-1/functions-continued/variable-scope.md

 1. The kind of variable that's defined
 2. The location (line of code) where the variable is defined

-### Local Variables are the Most Popular Kind
+### Local Variables Are the Most Popular Kind

 **Local variables** are a kind of variable.
-Everything we've learned about variables so far still apply to local variables.
+Everything we've learned about variables so far still applies to local variables.

 Properties of local variables: